arizon-dev/.github/profile/README.md

   </a>
 </p>

 > The Arizon development workspace.
-A platform for the Arizon members to collaborate and present their code to develop skills and create new things!
+A platform for new developers to collaborate and present projects to develop their skills and create new things!

 ### 🏠 [Website](https://arizon.dev)
 ### 🏠 [Discord Server](https://arizon.dev/discord)